danielvegamyhre/minicache/README.md

 ### Example 4: Creating and Using a Cache Client

 **NOTE**: Make sure you've generated TLS certificates by following the steps [here](https://github.com/malwaredllc/minicache#usage)

+In the example below:
+- `abs_cert_dir` is the directory containing TLS certificates you generated [here](https://github.com/malwaredllc/minicache#set-up-and-usage)
+- `abs_config_path` is the path to the JSON config file containing the initial node information, discussed [here](https://github.com/malwaredllc/minicache#set-up-and-usage)

 ```go
 	// start client